20 Open-Source Machine Learning Datasets

 Open Datasets

-Datasets on the Open Datasets platform are ready to be used with many popular machine learning frameworks.
+Datasets on open dataset platforms are ready to use with many popular machine learning frameworks.
 The datasets are well organized and regularly updated, making them a valuable resource for anyone looking for quality data.

 Kaggle Datasets